 Can I still buy a Raspberry PI today?

-Even if you are lucky enough to find a listing of PIs technology, you will be paying a much higher price tag.
+Even if you find a listing for PI’s technology, the price tag will likely be much higher.
 For example, the newer Raspberry PI 8 GB is available from the Raspberry PI foundation for $75.

 Ben Epton has posted several updates to this problem.
 One of the more recent ones has some promising news.